Show-The-World/Show-The-World/SSG/src/blog/how-to-do-the-thing.md

 ---
 layout: boilerplate/blog_post_base.njk
-    title: "How to DO the One Thing"
+title: How to DO thejkgfdjkgsdkjf
 tags: blogPost
 ---